noahehall/theBookOfNoah/0current/scripting.md

     - `popd` removes the last directory from the dirstack and cds into it
     -

 ## workflows & programs related to variables, shell arguments, env vars, etc
+  - variable types based on the value they contain
+    - string variables
+    - integer variables
+    - constant variables
+    - array variables

   - normal variables
     - scope: only available inside the shell in which it is defined
       - i.e. not avaliable to shell/process invoked from the original shell (as its in its own process now)